Please click on one of the following links for information specific to your instrument/ensemble (or, scroll-down for the generic instructions):

 - Use the plural of the musical genre e.g. sonatas, suites, concertos.

-- Type your keywords in the search box: and, just like Google, a space = the "Boolean operator" AND
+- Type your keywords in the search box.
+Just like with Google, a space equals the boolean operator AND.

 - Include the name of the instrument.

 - Include the composer's surmane or a distinctive first name to help narrow your results.

 - Include a distinctive word (e.g. title word, opus number or thematic catalogue number).
 To find titles, opus or thematic numbers consult The New Grove Dictionary of Music and Musicians.

 - When including an opus or thematic catalogue number, include/use numerals only. (i.e. do not include the K, K.V., KV or BWV, B.W.V.)

 - Limit your search results to "Printed Music"

 - Include your search statement in double quotation marks, and exclude "sound" from your search strategy. e.g. "mozart zauberflote" and not sound